 We’ll handle all information confidentially and sensitively, and agree a communication plan with you, so we only speak when it’s safe to do so.

-Emergency accommodation: If you're facing a serious threat of violence and are fearful of returning to your home, contact Bucks County Council who have a statutory responsibility to consider homeless applications.
+Emergency accommodation: If you're facing a serious threat of violence and are fearful of returning to your home, contact Buckinghamshire Council who have a statutory responsibility to consider homeless applications.

-Ending a tenancy: Whilst we do not encourage this, we would strongly recommend you seek independent legal advice from a solicitor or local citizens advice bureau before doing so.
+Ending a tenancy: Whilst we do not encourage ending your tenancy, we would strongly recommend you seek independent legal advice from a solicitor or your local Citizens Advice before doing so.

-Priority move application: In case of domestic abuse where there is serious risk of physical and or serious risk of mental harm, the case owner may consider submitting a priority move application to our Housing Adaptations and lettings panel for consideration subject to:
+Priority move application: In case of domestic abuse where there is serious risk of physical and/or mental harm, we may submit a priority move application to our Housing Adaptations and Lettings panel for consideration, subject to:

 For additional housing or emergency accommodation support please contact Buckinghamshire Council: